Manage stop word rules

 When managing stop word rules, consider the following recommendations and tips:

-• The index assigns a semantic value to every word by taking into account their frequency in the index.
-Very frequent words in indexed items are considered to carry less meaning.
-Consequently, the index already attributes minimal ranking weight for the occurrence of stop words in search results.
+• The index assigns a semantic value to every word by considering their frequency in the index.
+Frequent words in indexed items are considered to carry less meaning.
+Consequently, the index already attributes minimal ranking weight for the occurrence of these words in search results.
 Therefore, it’s recommended to add stop word rules only for specific use cases.

 Note

 You might consider adding stop word rules to exclude bad keywords from queries to not impact the Coveo ML model learning process.
-However, if end users perform queries containing only banned words, the model learning process could be affected depending on the returned search results (if any) (see Stop word special cases).
+However, if end users perform queries containing only banned words, the model learning process could be affected depending on the returned search results.

 For more information on the management of the blocklist words, see Blocklists.